schematics/schematics/docs/usage/models.rst

 Models
 ======

 Schematics models are the next form of structure above types.
-They are a collection types in a class.
+They are a collection of types in a class.
 When a `Type` is given a name inside a `Model`, it is called a `field`.

 .. _simple_model: